How to Reduce Colors in a Cross Stitch Pattern (3 Methods)

 The automatic reduction won't always choose the same mergers you would.
 Faces are the most common problem—check that skin tones didn't merge into something unnatural.

-How StitchMate handles color reduction
+How Stitchmate handles color reduction

 To reduce colors: